AnyChart/docs.anychart.com/Gantt_Chart_NEW/Resource_Chart.md

 #### As Table

-If you organize data **as a table**, each item should have the `parent` data field.
-Specify the `id` value of the parent as its value.
+If you organize data **as a table**, in the `parent` field of each item, you should specify the `id` value of its parent.
 The parent of a root item should be set to `null` or just not specified.

 This sample shows how to set data with two roots as a table: